EliteOneTube/fullstack_backend_itp24109/README.md

 The location of where the data is saved is also configurable in `docker-compose.yml`.
 ## Installation

 - Will raise 5 containers.
-One for each database, one for flask server and one for Kafka.
+One for each database, one for flask server, one for Kafka and one for the producers & consumers of Kafka.
 ```bash
 docker compose up -d
 ```